Bridgend Sports RFC: 2018 - 2019 / The 80th Anniversary Season

 In November 2018 the club was registered as a CIO.

-The Sports celebrated their 80th Season with a stellar year on the Pitch.
-The 1st XV were crowned Champions of WRU West Central 3 A on the last day of the season in front of just under 1000 supporters at the Bandstand by beating old rivals and league runners up Pyle RFC.
+In the club's 80th Season, The Sports The 1st XV were crowned Champions of WRU West Central 3 A on the last day of the 2018/2019 season in front of just under 1000 supporters at the Bandstand by beating old rivals and league runners up Pyle RFC.
 The side also reached the semi-final of the WRU Bowl losing a very close game to Oakdale RFC and reached the Final of the District Cup and the Presidents Cup.